KevinDenis/kdenis-thesis-2016/README.md

 Here, the source code for the final master's thesis paper the and pdf's will be available.
 Here are also all the original figures.

 ### prs	(Presentation)
-Here, the source code for the presentation (midterm and final) and pdf's will be available.
+Here, the source code for the presentation (midterm and final) and pdf's are available.

+### pub (Publication)
+Here, the publication in a Conference Proceeding (presented at ICAPS 2018) is available.